-Countries like Japan, Korea or China have demonstrated both the effectiveness of Forest Therapy as a reliable, evidence-based Public health approach as well as its financial viability.
-In South Korea, the financial savings attributed to Forest Therapy alone were estimated to be around USD 2 billion in 2015.
-That, indeed, is a substantial saving.
+Countries like China, Japan or Korea have demonstrated both the effectiveness of Forest Therapy as a reliable, evidence-based Public health approach as well as its financial viability.
+In South Korea, the income generated by Forest Therapy alone was estimated to reach USD 2 billion in 2015.
+That, indeed, is a substantial amount.

-Since Forest Therapy works so effectively and positively, other countries – such as Australia – should follow those examples.
-INFTA’s role is to assist and furnish this process or raising awareness.
+Since Forest Therapy works so effectively and positively, other countries – such as Australia, Germany or the UK – should follow those examples.
+INFTA’s role is to assist and furnish this process of raising awareness.